tu-rbo/articulated-objects/index.md

 * Articulated object poses and configurations
 * Interaction wrenches

 You can download the data following the links below.
 We also provide the script [rbo_downloader.py](./scripts/rbo_downloader.py) to simplify this process.
+You can define the downloading root folder (option `--output_dir`), the objects models and/or interaction sequences to download (options `--objects` and `--interactions`), and if the downloaded files should be automatically decompressed (option `--no_decomp`, default is auto-decomp).
+You can also download groups of interactions per property, e.g. `with_ft` for all interactions with force/torque (wrenches) measurements.
+Example:
+`python rbo_downloader.py --output_dir ./mydatasetfolder --objects ikea globe --interactions dark` will download the models for the ikea furniture and the world globe and all the interactions with dark lighting conditions into the folder `mydatasetfolder`.

 ### CSV files and images

-We provide the script [rbo_visualizer.py](./scripts/rbo_visualizer.py) to visualize the data and see how to use it.
+We provide the script [rbo_visualizer.py](./scripts/rbo_visualizer.py) to visualize the data and show how to read it and use it.

 ### rosbags